niallthomson/ai-platform-engineering-experiment/README.md

 # AI Platform Engineering Experiment

 This repository is code for experiments around applying Generative AI to Platform Engineering use-cases.

-Everything included in this repository is considered prototypes and experiments.
+Everything included in this repository is considered prototypes and experiments and is not designed for production.
+Use at your own risk.

 Objectives: